Ranjan Ramanayake: Politics

-Ramanayake was initially the electoral organiser of the Katana in the Gampaha Electoral District before becoming the electoral organiser in Balangoda.
-In 2008, Ramanayake contested for the position of Chief Minister on the Sabaragamuwa Provincial Council and became the opposition leader on the council.
+Ramanayake was initially the electoral organiser of Katana in the Gampaha Electoral District before becoming the electoral organiser in Balangoda.
+In 2008, Ramanayake contested for the position of Chief Minister of the Sabaragamuwa Provincial Council and became leader of the opposition of the council.

-In 2010 he was elected to the Parliament from Ratnapura from United National party and has become one of the most spoken members of the parliament who worked as a major opposition activist against the former government of Sri Lanka.
-Being one of the leading vocal members, Ramanayake has given utmost support towards the party to bring victory at recent Presidential Election.
+In 2010, he was elected to the district parliament in Ratnapura from the United National party (UNP) and was one of the most outspoken members of the parliament, working as a major opposition activist against the then-incumbent United People's Freedom Alliance (UPFA) government.

-He is currently appointed as the United National Party organiser of Divulapitiya in Gampaha.
-Ramanayake received highest number of preferential votes for the UNP in the Gampaha district, at the General Election on 17 August 2015, receiving a total of 216,463 votes.
+Ramanayake was later appointed as the UNP organiser of Divulapitiya in Gampaha.
+Ramanayake received highest number of preferential votes for the UNP in the Gampaha district during the 2015 parliamentary elections, receiving a total of 216,463 votes.
+He was reelected in 2020.
+However, he lost his seat in 2021 when he was sentenced to 6 years in prison for contempt of court.

-Controversy
+Controversies

 Arrest

 A school teacher from Kandy accused Ramanayake of having swindled Rs.
 1 million promising to marry her.
-Based on a complaint by the woman who accused, Criminal Investigation Department arrested Ramanayake in 2010.
-On 4 January 2020, he was arrested for having a license expired firearm and several adult content DVDs.
-He was released on bail on 5 January 2020 following the verdict from Magistrate court and he was also banned from travelling overseas.
+Based on a complaint by the woman who accused, the Criminal Investigation Department arrested Ramanayake in 2010.
+On 4 January 2020, he was arrested for possession of a license-expired firearm and several adult content DVDs.
+He was released on bail on 5 January 2020 following the verdict from Magistrate court but was also banned from travelling overseas.

 Alleged threat to talk show host

-On 2010, it was alleged that Ramanayake threatened the talk show host Dilka Samanmali of Derana TV following the Derana 360 talk show.
-Ramanayake has allegedly called Samanmali's parents over the phone and accused her of causing disrepute to him over the programme.
-He had also allegedly told the parents that harm may befall their daughter.
-Later, Ramanayake denied the allegation stating that all that he gave Dilka's father was a courtesy call.
-Ramanayake said that he did call Dilka Samanmali's father and complained that his daughter was being biased in her show.
+In 2010, it was alleged that Ramanayake verbally threatened Derana TV talk show host Dilka Samanmali over a segment of the Derana 360 talk show.
+Ramanayake allegedly called Samanmali's parents over the phone and accused her of causing disrepute to him during the programm.
+He had also allegedly warned the parents that harm may befall their daughter.
+Ramanayake denied the allegation, stating that he simply gave Dilka's father was a courtesy call.
+Ramanayake confirmed that he did call Dilka Samanmali's father and complained that his daughter held biased viewpoints which she expressed during her show.

 Recordings leak

-His telephone conversations with former CID director Shani Abeysekara and some high-profile figures including judges were leaked in the media after the police took custody of them on suspicion.
-Other several telephone conversations involving him were also leaked by the police to the public and the recordings suggested that he used the law in unlawful manner to favour his government.
+Ramanayake's telephone conversations with former CID director Shani Abeysekara and other high-profile figures including judges were leaked in the media after the police took custody of them.
+Several other telephone conversations were leaked by the police to the public as well and the recordings suggested that Ramanayake used the law in unlawful manner to benefit his government.

 Contempt of Court

-On Jan 12, 2021 Ranjan Ramanayake was sentenced to 4 years of rigorous imprisonment on the basis of contempt of court regarding his comments on the corruption of the judiciary.
-As a result he lost his parliament seat on 7 April 2021.
-On 26 August 2022, He was released on Presidential Pardon by President Ranil Wikramesinghe.
+On 12 January 2021, Ramanayake was sentenced to 4 years of rigorous imprisonment on the basis of contempt of court regarding his comments on the corruption of the judiciary.
+As a result, Ramanayake lost his seat in parliament on 7 April 2021.
+On 26 August 2022, Ramanayake was granted a conditional presidential pardon by President Ranil Wickremesinghe.